arouyan/lakeFS/docs/setup/create-repo.md

 ---
 layout: default
 title: Create a Repository
-description: This section outlines how to setup your environment once lakeFS is configured and running
+description: This section outlines how to setup your environment once lakeFS is configured and running.
 parent: Setup lakeFS
 nav_order: 10
 has_children: false